Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

   #===================================================================
   # samples:

-    # Limit the reporting of "blocked" protect events to this number (per report cycle).
+    # Set the maximum number of Blocked events that the agent reports (per report cycle).
     # blocked: 25

-    # Limit the reporting of "blocked-at-perim" protect events to this number (per report cycle).
+    # Set the maximum number of Blocked-at-Perimeter events that the agent reports (per report cycle).
     # blocked_at_perimeter: 25

-    # Limit the reporting of "effective" protect events to this number (per report cycle).
+    # Set the maximum number of Effective that the agent reports (per report cycle).
     # exploited: 100

-    # Limit the reporting of "ineffective" protect events to this number (per report cycle).
+    # Set the maximum number of Ineffective events that the agent reports (per report cycle).
     # ineffective: 50

 #==================================================================================